spnda/fastgltf/docs/overview.rst

        fastgltf::GltfDataBuffer data;
        data.loadFromFile(path);

        // This loads the glTF file into the gltf object and parses the JSON.
-For GLB files, use
-       // Parser::loadBinaryGLTF instead.
+       // It automatically detects whether this is a JSON-based or binary glTF.
-       // You can detect the type of glTF using fastgltf::determineGltfFileType. auto asset = parser.loadGLTF(&data, path.parent_path(), fastgltf::Options::None);
+       // If you know the type, you can also use loadGltfJson or loadGltfBinary. auto asset = parser.loadGltf(&data, path.parent_path(), fastgltf::Options::None);
        if (auto error = asset.error(); error != fastgltf::Error::None) {
            // Some error occurred while reading the buffer, parsing the JSON, or validating the data.
        }